2019–20 Troy Trojans women's basketball team

-The 2019–20 Troy Trojans women's basketball team represents Troy University during the 2019–20 NCAA Division I women's basketball season.
-The Trojans, led by seventh year head coach Chanda Rigby, play their home games at Trojan Arena and were members of the Sun Belt Conference.
+The 2019–20 Troy Trojans women's basketball team represented Troy University during the 2019–20 NCAA Division I women's basketball season.
+The Trojans, led by seventh year head coach Chanda Rigby, played their home games at Trojan Arena and were members of the Sun Belt Conference.
 They finished the season 25–4, 16–2 in Sun Belt play to finish regular season champions.
 They received a first and second round bye in the Sun Belt tournament after being seeded 1st.
 Before their first game, the tournament was canceled due to the COVID-19 pandemic.

 Preseason

 Sun Belt coaches poll

 On October 30, 2019, the Sun Belt released their preseason coaches poll with the Trojans predicted to finish in second place in the conference.